hungao/kendo-docs/api/javascript/ui/grid.md

 ##### e.index `Number`

 Available if the action is add or remove.
-Show the index of the added/removed element.
+Shows the index of the added/removed element.

 ##### e.items `Array`